What do you value in life?

 ICS’s Wholistic End of Life program helps congregations and their members open such rich questions as these for their own consideration and for conversation with loved ones, spiritual leaders and health care providers.
 As we delve into these questions and conversations about the end of our life, we enrich the quality of our living now.

-ICS’s services for congregations in addressing end of life include:
+ICS’s services for addressing end of life concerns include:

 Click Here for a list of End of Life Care Resources.

-These times of transition through later life and end of life are an integral part of our living.
-Through the Wholistic End of Life program, we hope to help congregations and their members find the healing and growth possible in these seasons of life.
+The times of transition through later life and end of life are an integral part of our living.
+Through the Wholistic End of Life Program we aspire to help people find the healing and growth possible in these seasons of life.
 We look forward to working with you.

-Wholistic End of Life: Education and Engagement of Faith Leaders is made possible by the Shaaron Kent Endowment Fund at the Community Foundation for Southern Arizona.
+· The Shaaron Kent Endowment Fund at the Community Foundation for Southern Arizona